ivanperez-keera/haskanoid/README.md

     be loaded/unloaded in the background, even before the next level starts, and making the display responsive (again).

-* If you are interesting in Input/Output: adding support for new devices is really simple.
+* If you are interested in Human-Computer Interaction and Input/Output: adding support for new devices is really simple.
 Using a kinect, for instance, requires minimal changes (we have code that works with the freenect library).
-But maybe you can connect it to more interesting devices, such as mobile phones, or brain sensors, webcams, or the new Kinect, which will do eye tracking!
+But maybe you can connect it to more interesting devices, such as mobile phones, or brain sensors, webcams, or the new (upcoming) Kinect, which will do eye tracking!

 # Educators